RichardOnalbi/aedes-key-tropical-surveillance/README.md

 Open `index.html` or `index-en.html` in a web browser, or access the GitHub Pages version once the repository is published.

+## Offline use

+For offline use, download the full repository as a ZIP file, extract it, keep all files and folders in the same directory structure, and open `index.html` or `index-en.html` in a web browser.

+The key will not work correctly if only the HTML file is downloaded without the associated `assets/` and `Planchas aedes/` folders.

 ## Project context

 This tool was developed as part of a manuscript on *Aedes albopictus* as a model for anticipatory surveillance of emerging non-native *Aedes* of tropical medicine relevance.